4.1 General Policy on Student Affairs

 4.1.3 Student Voting Privileges

-Students are encouraged to vote in all federal, state and local elections.
-A student whose class schedule would otherwise prevent him or her from voting will be permitted an excused absence for the interval reasonably required for voting (BoR Minutes, 1977-78, p.
-245).
+Students are encouraged to vote in all federal, state, and local elections.
+A student whose class schedule would otherwise prevent him or her from voting will be permitted an excused absence for the interval reasonably required for voting.

 4.1.4 Fraternities and Sororities

-Each USG institution shall be authorized to decide for itself whether social fraternities and/or sororities shall be established and whether they shall be local only or affiliated with national groups.
-Each institution also shall be authorized to promulgate rules and regulations concerning the establishment, organization, governance, and discipline of social fraternities and sororities (BoR Minutes, 1964-65, p.
-651).
+Each University System of Georgia institution may decide whether social fraternities and sororities shall be established at the institution and whether each social fraternity or sorority shall be local only or affiliated with national groups.
+Each institution may promulgate rules and regulations concerning the establishment, organization, governance, and discipline of social fraternities and sororities.

 4.1.5 Students with Disabilities